 Chair in Health Psychology

 Marijn's research focuses on designing, evaluating and synthesizing interventions to support a healthy lifestyle.
-Most of his work has been on treatment adherence, with on-going projects in chronic conditions such as HIV, asthma, diabetes and rheumatoid arthritis.
-He has a strong interest in advancing methodology of clinical trials and meta-analysis of health behaviour change interventions, and has been in applying psychological theory to real-life problems with the objective to contribute to health, well-being and more efficient use of health care resources.
+Most of his work has been on adherence to medical recommendations on treatments for HIV, HCV, asthma, diabetes, cancer and severe obesity.
+Other projects focus more on prevention, such as smoking cessation and improving hand hygiene.
+Marijn has a strong interest in advancing methodology of clinical trials and meta-analysis of health behaviour change interventions, and has been in applying psychological theory to real-life problems with the objective to contribute to health, well-being and more efficient use of health care resources.
 Marijn has extensive experience in teaching/training students, health care and public health professionals on how to apply psychological theory in research, design complex interventions (en.wikipedia.org/wiki/Intervention_mapping) to promote health behaviour, and apply behaviour change counseling in clinical settings (en.wikipedia.org/wiki/Motivational_interviewing).
-His work is characterized by an interdisciplinary focus (e.g. health services research, health economics, public health, (pharmaco)epidemiology, primary and secondary care) and aims to address key health issues in high and low income countries.
+His work is characterized by an multi-disciplinary approach (e.g. health services research, health economics, public health, (pharmaco)epidemiology, primary and secondary care) and aims to contribute to resolving key health issues in high and low income countries.

-health psychology - public health - counselling - treatment adherence - self-management
+health psychology - behaviour change interventions - treatment adherence - self-management

 prevention, detection and treatment behaviours